Australia So Much to See

 We have photographed several different small acacia shrubs in the bushland around Bridgetown.
 One of these may

 be Acacia myrtifolia.

-This low sprawling shrub (below) was flowering in August at Bridgetown is quite different to the specimen below
+This low sprawling shrub (rght) was flowering in August at Bridgetown is quite different to the specimens below.

-Small Acacia shrubs above and above left were flowering at Bridgetown in August.
+Small Acacia shrubs above and above right were flowering at Bridgetown in August.

 Acacia insolita subsp insolita (at right)

 Light yellow blooms on as small bush with ferny blue-green leaves.